Other options

 Credits: 15 / Semester: semester 2

 This module is designed to challenge students to think about the nature of modern business behaviour, its role and contribution to society, and the ways in which such behaviour can be understood, especially from moral and ethical perspectives.
 Over a series of formal lectures, students are introduced to a range of key critical thinkers from ethics, philosophy, economics and management studies.
 Our explorations are also constantly related to real-life examples.
-The module is taught via formal lectures and seminars and is assessed by an unseen online open book examination and an individual assignment.
+The module is taught via formal lectures and seminars and is assessed by an unseen online open book examination and a group presentation.

 FINANCIAL MANAGEMENT FOR BUSINESS (ACFI205)